 After completing the remedial design phase in 2011, EPA completed construction of a water treatment plant and consolidation facility (CF) for the dredged sediment in September 2012.
-The first season of harbor sediment dredging began on September 26, 2012, and continued until the middle of November when the work was halted due to winter conditions.
+The first season of harbor sediment dredging began on September 26, 2012, and continued until November 10, 2012, when the work was halted due to winter conditions.
 The second and and final dredging season began on April 1, 2013, and concluded on July 17, 2013.
 Due to the low levels of residual PCBs in the harbor after dredging was completed, placement of the planned clean sand mixing layer was not necessary, except in areas near the seawalls where no dredging was performed.
-Currently, a cap is being placed over some areas of contaminated sediment located too close to the harbor seawall for dredging was completed in December 2013.
-Additionally, partial reconstruction of the North Marina, which was partially removed for dredging, will be partially reconstructed.
-Completion of all harbor work is planned for November 2013.
-During 2013-14, the treatment plant and other dredging related equipment will be removed from the site and the CF will be capped.
+Placement of a cap over some areas of contaminated sediment located too close to the harbor seawall for dredging was completed in December 2013.
+Additionally, partial reconstruction of the North Marina, which was partially removed for dredging, was completed in January 2014.
+During 2014, the treatment plant and other dredging related equipment will be removed from the site and the CF will be capped.
 Illinois will continue to monitor PCB levels in harbor fish on an annual basis.

 Waukegan Coke Plant (OU #2): During the 1990-1993 harbor cleanup, OMC excavated and constructed harbor Boat Slip #4 because former harbor Boat Slip #3 was converted into a PCB containment cell.
 In the course of excavating the new boat slip, creosote-contaminated soils were discovered.
 This led to the discovery of the Waukegan Coke Plant (WCP) site directly to the south of harbor Boat Slip #4.
 Later, EPA and the North Shore Gas Company (NSG), a former site owner, entered into an administrative order on consent for the completion of a remedial investigation and feasibility study (RI/FS) at the WCP site.
 The RI was completed in February 1995 and a final FS was released in November 1998.